 Course Cost: $ 100.00

 To meet the requirements for Certification, all of the defined continuing education courses (240 hours of education) provided below, must be successfully completed.
 Those interested may register for and take one or more courses at any time.
 Course descriptions and information is provided below.
 Upon completion of each course, you will be awarded the corresponding continuing education contact hours and receive the CE certificate verifying course completion and the award of education credits.
 Registration may be completed online, by accessing the links below.
 These courses are continuing education courses.
 All courses are by distance education in online classrooms and can be taken from anywhere in the world.
-Prerequisite is an earned high school diploma, however, past experience and completion of post-secondary education type courses is highly recommended.

 - Request information